Do I Need a Lawyer?

 - Contract Disputes (Oral or Written)

-Some types of legal matters do not necessarily involve going to court, but you still should consult a lawyer who is knowledgeable about handling your issue.
-Remember, an ounce of prevention is worth many dollars and anxious hours of cure.
+Some types of legal matters may not require you to go to court, but you still should consult a lawyer who is knowledgeable about handling your legal issue.
 Once you have determined that you need professional legal help, get it promptly.

 Finding a Lawyer